writer/langchain-writer/docs/llm_tool.md

 2. The `model_name` parameter is crucial as it specifies which Palmyra model the primary model can delegate to.
 Choose the appropriate model based on the specific domain or task requirements.

 3. The `description` parameter is very important, as it provides context to the model using tool calling (e.g. Palmyra X 004 and later) which helps it understand the purpose of the tool.
+If not provided, a model-specific description will be used.

 4. When the model uses the LLM tool, the execution happens remotely on Writer's servers, and the response includes additional data in the `additional_kwargs["llm_data"]` field.